 RE: REQ: Adapt -g option for multi-entry tags (IPTC Keywords, Suppl.
-Categories, etc.) - Added by Andreas Huggel almost 8 years ago
+Categories, etc.) - Added by Andreas Huggel about 8 years ago

 That can be considered a bug, I've opened #727 for this.
 Thanks for reporting this issue.

 RE: REQ: Adapt -g option for multi-entry tags (IPTC Keywords, Suppl.
-Categories, etc.) - Added by Steve Wright almost 8 years ago
+Categories, etc.) - Added by Steve Wright about 8 years ago

 It might be a bug, but I recall the thread in which I suggested the feature.
 The "-g" option has been around for awhile (it was in developer snapshot 0.19.1, as I commented in some other recent posts).
 The kind of tags and entries I was looking to isolate more easily than with "-pa" options, and then "cut"-ting and "grep"-ping in BASH, were indeed prime examples of "monogamous metadata," to coin a phrase: the kind that only had one entry possible, like Caption, Source, Date-Time-Digitized, etc. So it's very easy to understand that in coding "-g", it didn't occur to you that "one and only one" in 1:1 fields would translate to "only the first" in multiple-item tags.